channelcharting/channelcharting.github.io/index.md

 In case you would like to suggest a publication, patent, dataset, or software link, then please contact  <a href="mailto:eg566@cornell.edu?subject=New Channel Charting Resource">Mr. Emre Gönültaş</a> and provide all the necessary details required to create an item in the above lists.
 Please note that we prefer open-access resources and discourage the use of papers behind a paywall.

-Website last updated by CS on October 21, 2021.
+Website last updated by CS on May 29, 2022.